Chelsoconn/170/application_HTTP.md

 What is meant by 'state' in the context of the web?

 - A "stateful" web application is one that maintains knowledge of past interactions.

-  - This might include keeping track of individual user accounts and  maintain a "logged in" status accross multiple resource requests and  refreshes.
+  - This might include keeping track of individual user accounts and maintain a "logged in" status across multiple resource requests and  refreshes.
   - Stateful apps can also keep track of items a user has placed in an online "shopping cart", even over multiple days
   - When your e-mail client identifies you by name and displays some kind of customized greeting, this is also an aspect of "state"

 - HTTP is a stateless protocol, meaning that no information is kept on the server between request/response cycles.

-  - Each request/response cycle is independent, and has no effect on previous or subsequent cycles
+  - *Each request/response cycle is independent, and has no effect on previous or subsequent cycles*

 - Stateless protocols are resilient, fast, and flexible as the server  doesn't have to retain any information between each request/response  cycle nor does any part of the system have to perform any clean up.

 - However, because of the statelessness of HTTP, it can be very  difficult to simulate a stateful experience and make it seem like a  persistent connection exists as many modern web apps do.